pablo-meier/Pablog/posts/2019-06-05-the-light-brigade-kameron-hurley.md

 hell-hole.
 But, like, with women!

-I got some accidental introspection of my biases at the end of the book when I heard the character's first name.
-It's also an incredibly touching moment, and is in strong contrast with the depersonalization/coping I mentioned above.
+I got some accidental introspection of my biases at the end of the book when I heard the main character's love interest address them.
+It's also an incredibly touching moment, and is in strong contrast with the depersonalization/coping with war I mentioned above.

 Like _City In The Middle Of The Night_, it's fun to see futures where it's suggested that US hegemony stopped being so singular and dominant, where the